-Seventeen years ago, fueled by a joint passion for God and ministry, Jerry and Lynn Jones conceived of ‘Marriage Matters: A Practical and Spiritual Guide for Marriage’.
+Eighteen years ago, fueled by a joint passion for God and ministry, Jerry and Lynn Jones conceived of ‘Marriage Matters: A Practical and Spiritual Guide for Marriage’.
 Seasoned by time and life experiences, Jerry and Lynn possessed a unique combination of academic and personal qualifications.
 At that time Jerry had been in ministry for 35 years and had served as a minister in local work, an elder, a traveling evangelist and a university Bible professor.
 Academically he held two masters degrees and a doctorate in theology.
 Lynn had served in children’s and women’s ministry for 20 years and had worked as a psychotherapist and university psychology instructor.
 Her education included a master’s degree in clinical psychology.
-God blessed their work together and the past 16 years have taken them into 370 congregations across 43 states and into three foreign countries as well as numerous lectureships and workshops.
+God blessed their work together and the past 17 years have taken them into over 400 congregations across 43 states and five foreign countries as well as numerous lectureships and workshops.

 As a result of these experiences the need for a new dimension of their ministry became apparent.
 Many times good men and women were being thrust into roles in the church for which they had little training or experience.
 While leaders were usually equipped to handle biblical questions, much of their time was consumed in the trenches—nurturing, maturing and helping people as they struggled to incorporate Christian principles into their daily lives.
 Based on sound psychological advice and biblical direction ‘Straight Talk: Into Human Behavior, Into the Heart of God’ was prayerfully orchestrated to aid in this task.

-This intensive one day, six to eight hour workshop has three objectives:
+this intensive one day, six to eight hour interactive workshop is perfect for a day long or week-end retreat and has three objectives:

 - Provide a three hour mini course in lay counseling

 - Provide a three hour course on maturing Christians and church growth

 - Provide an atmosphere for questions and discussion